Strengthening Governance of Public Infrastructure

 High-quality public infrastructure is essential for sustainable and equitable growth.
 To achieve this, infrastructure governance needs to be strengthened in almost all countries, regardless of development or income level as it allows governments to become more efficient, thereby increasing the outputs and quality of infrastructure assets and services generated from each dollar allocated to public investment projects.
 This is particularly relevant for countries in the SEE region, given large pressures on public expenditure primarily due to the need for increased public sector investment in infrastructure to comply with EU regulations and standards.

-This workshop will be delivered as part of the “Strengthening Economic Governance and Public Financial Management’’ project, which supports fiscal reforms in six countries of South Eastern Europe (SEE)- Albania, Bosnia and Herzegovina, Kosovo*, North Macedonia, Montenegro, and Serbia.
-The project is implemented by IMF Fiscal Affairs Department (FAD) and funded by the European Commission, Directorate-General for Neighborhood and Enlargement Negotiations.
+This workshop will be delivered as part of the “Revenue Administration and Public Financial Management Reform in Southeast Europe” project which supports fiscal reforms in six countries in Southeast Europe – Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia and Serbia.
+The project is implemented by the Fiscal Affairs Department (FAD) of the IMF and funded by the European Commission (Directorate-General for Neighbourhood and Enlargement Negotiations) and Switzerland State Secretariat for Economic Affairs (SECO).

 ABOUT THIS LEARNING INITIATIVE